-GOAL DESCRIPTION MEASURABLE OBJECTIVES ACTIVITIES DURATION OUTCOMES/ Accomplishments A=Administration • B= Advocacy • A=Administration • B= Advocacy • C=Coordination • D=Development • E=Outreach A B C C D E ADS, Mental Health and Addiction Services (MHAS), Developmental Disabilities Services (DDS), and School and Community Partnerships (SCP) will provide a coordinated service system that is responsive to the needs of elders and people with disabilities.
-1. Clients served by ADS and another County Human Services division will be surveyed in 2008 to establish baseline data, and follow-up evaluations will be conducted in 2009 and 2010.
+GOAL DESCRIPTION MEASURABLE OBJECTIVES ACTIVITIES DURATION OUTCOMES/ ACCOMPLISHMENTS A=Administration • B= Advocacy • C=Coordination • D=Development • E=Outreach (Complete this column as achieved and submit this section with your annual AP updates) A B C D E 1.
+ADS, Mental Health and Addiction Services (MHAS), Developmental Disabilities Services (DDS), and School and Community Partnerships (SCP) will provide a coordinated service system that is responsive to the needs of elders and people with disabilities.
+Clients served by ADS and another County Human Services division will be surveyed in 2008 to establish baseline data, and follow-up evaluations will be conducted in 2009 and 2010.
 Convene information sharing meetings for divisions to educate each other about their services.
 Develop protocols for identifying, discussing, and jointly managing clients served by more than one division.
 Clarify roles and responsibilities among Child and Family Services, DD, ADS, and the Adult Care Home Program as they relate to placement of minors in adult care homes.
 Survey samples of clients served by more than one division.
 2008-2011 1.
-Lack of staff time and resources prevented ADS from working on this objective through 2012.
-A B C D E 2.
-ADS will efficiently record and effectively utilize data in evaluation and decision- making.
-1. ADS databases will be fully integrated by 2010.
+Lack of staff time and resources prevented ADS from working on this objective through 2012. □ A □ B □ C □ D □ E ADS will efficiently record and effectively utilize data in evaluation and decisionmaking.
+ADS databases will be fully integrated by 2010.
 Lead efforts to encourage department to develop an integrated database.
 Collaborate with IT to create an integrated database.
-Continue development of the ADAIR system to streamline reporting and support decision- making.
+Continue development of the ADAIR system to streamline reporting and support decision-making.
 2008-2010 1.
 Objective spanned 2008-2010.
-No progress to report through 2012.
-A B C D E 3.
+No progress to report through 2012. □ A □ B □ C □ D □ E 3.
 Legislation and public policy will support the independence, and enhance the safety of, older adults and people with disabilities.
-1. Multnomah County's legislative delegation will support legislation and budget proposals that help elders and people with disabilities maintain their independence in safe living environments as measured by their votes in the 2009 and 2011 sessions.
-In consultation with 04AD, identify items for legislative action with a focus on increased funding for Oregon Project Independence, special needs transportation, affordable housing, among other items.
-Collaborate with Elders in Action (EIA), the Multi- Ethnic Action Committee (MAC), and Disability Services Advisory Council (DSAC) to formulate advocacy agendas for the 2009 and 2011 legislative sessions.
+Multnomah County's legislative delegation will support legislation and budget proposals that help elders and people with disabilities maintain their independence in safe living environments as measured by their votes in the 2009 and 2011 sessions.
+In consultation with O4AD, identify items for legislative action with a focus on increased funding for Oregon Project Independence, special needs transportation, affordable housing, among other items.
+Collaborate with Elders in Action (EIA), the Multi-Ethnic Action Committee (MAC), and Disability Services Advisory Council (DSAC) to formulate advocacy agendas for the 2009 and 2011 legislative sessions.
 Prepare reports and provide data as needed for advocacy on particular issues.
 2008-2011 No data were gathered on Multnomah County legislators' votes.
 ADSD collaborated with EIA, MAC, and DSAC to sponsor one (1) advocacy training session for advisory council members.
 ADSD staff prepared fact sheets and provided briefings about legislative issues to advocates.